 We work closely with your primary care doctor throughout your treatment, providing updates on a regular basis.
 We continue this partnership after you finish treatment, to coordinate your ongoing care for cancer and any other health concerns.

 Your team for follow-up care

-If your treatment plan calls for additional treatment for cancer after surgery, a different oncologist (cancer doctor) may manage your follow-up care from then on.
-You may see your surgical care team only if you have complications after surgery.
+If your treatment plan calls for additional treatment for cancer, a different oncologist (cancer doctor) may manage your follow-up care from then on.
+You may see your drug therapy care team only if you have complications from that.